Matching Cells: Matching cells, and obstructions to do so

 \begin{exm}[Graphs] \emph{Every connected graph whose Euler characteristic vanishes is matchable.} \end{exm}

 Indeed, such a graph collapses onto a circle.

 \begin{exm}[Surfaces] \emph{Let $M$ be a compact, connected $2$-manifold such that $\chi(M)=0$.
 Then, every polyhedral cellulation $X$ of $M$ is matchable absolutely, and relatively to $\partial M$.} \end{exm} \begin{proof} First case: $M$ is the annulus or the M\"obius strip.
-Then, the $1$-skeleton of the cellulation dual to $X$ contains an essential simple loop $\ell$ such that $M\setminus\ell$ collapses onto $\partial M$.
-Consider the union $Y\subset X$ of the cells of $X$ disjoint from $\ell$.
+Then, the $1$-skeleton of the cellulation dual to $X$ contains an essential simple loop $\ell$ such that $M$ cut along $\ell$ is an annulus or two annuli.
+So, the union $Y\subset X$ of the cells of $X$ disjoint from $\ell$ collapses onto $\partial M$.
 The pair $(X,Y)$ is matchable (Remark \ref{cycle_trv}), the pair $(Y,\partial M)$ is matchable (Remark \ref{collapse_trv}), and $X\vert\partial M$ is matchable (Remark \ref{cycle_trv}).

 Second case: $M$ is the $2$-torus or the Klein bottle.
-Then, the $1$-skeleton of the cellulation dual to $X$ contains an essential simple loop $\ell$ such that $M\setminus\ell$ is an annulus.
+Then, the $1$-skeleton of the cellulation dual to $X$ contains an essential simple loop $\ell$ such that $M$ cut along $\ell$ is an annulus.
 Consider the union $Y\subset X$ of the cells of $X$ disjoint from $\ell$.
-The pair $(X,Y)$ is matchable (Remark \ref{cycle_trv}) and the annulus $Y$ is matchable. \end{proof}
+The pair $(X,Y)$ is matchable (Remark \ref{cycle_trv}) and the annulus $Y$ is matchable (first case). \end{proof}